ispeakcomputer/kubernetes_superuser/README.md

 Put this code in your bash_rc file.

-This includes a script/alias that I wrote for obtaining RDEI superuser for kubernetes cluster maintenance.
+This includes a script/alias that I stole that shortens all the crazy long kubernetes commands.

+## But wait, There is extra functionality!

+One function ran by using the 'ksu' command gives you Kubernetes super user.

+The other function is used when ran it gives you a list of cluster IP Addresses that you can then use in quick bash scripts.
+Lets some you want to return hostnames, uptime, the list goes on!

 **Privilege Escalation**

-run 'ksu 30' where 30 is the number of minutes you want access to the cluster.
+run 'ksu 30' where 30 is the number of minutes you want access to the cluster with escalated privs.

-Running 'ksu' will default to 15 minutes.
+Running just 'ksu' will default to 15 minutes.

 ksu can use multiple tokens from your kube config for multiple environments.